bhavanagoud111/OopsRoverOps/README.md

-# Rover Ops - AI-Orchestrated Mission Control Simulator
+# OopsRoverOps - AI-Orchestrated Mission Control Simulator

 A web-based mission control simulator that uses AI agents to plan, execute, monitor, and report on simulated Mars rover missions using real NASA data.